 They help transcend geographical boundaries

 Before digitalization came in, door to door sales was conducted, apart from contracting vendors and opening stores.
 This whole exercise was extremely labor-intensive.
-Now, Marketing Automation Tools (MAT) are a boon in this regard.
+Now, Marketing Automation Tools (MAT) is a boon in this regard in Digital India.
 When a company uses this, they not only sell their products because of the website, they are able to capture customer behavior and monetize its courtesy MAT to increase their sales.

 It eases marketing

-Marketing was done with fliers and on newspapers and TV.
+Fliers, newspapers, and TV were sources of marketing.
 This presented a lack of certainty.
 A prospective customer may or may not see the flier.
 They may or may not read the newspaper on the particular day(s) you advertise or watch TV.
 But now, if one is able to accurately guess the digital footprint of their target audience, then marketing becomes so much easier.
 Placing advertisements using Pay Per Click, Google Ads, Google My Business help enhance the visibility of one’s product.

-The single and biggest ‘blind spot’ in marketing prior to digital transformation was the lack of high quality data for marketing experts to make decisions.
-Once a poster for a restaurant or subway station was created, or a commercial for television was produced, there was no accurate way to engage the effectiveness of that marketing content.
+The single and biggest ‘blind spot’ in marketing prior to digital transformation was the lack of high-quality data for marketing experts to make decisions.
+The performance of a television ad or print ad collateral could never be judged.
 How many people saw that subway poster?
 How many people watched the commercial on television? what age group is liking the product or service most, let alone went out and bought the product strictly because of it?
-Thus Analytics was a game changer for marketing and digital transformation continues to emphasize just how useful it is going to be in all future marketing efforts.
+Thus Analytics was a game-changer for marketing and digital transformation continues to emphasize just how useful it is going to be in all future marketing efforts.

 It helps in the creation of a Brand

 It’s not possible to regularly interact and give personalized offerings and incentives to all the customers when one is not a part of the digital world.
 Gyan Dairy was able to achieve that by introducing their app.
 They offered incentives and cashback to their customers and have placed an effective communication system with them.
 This is very helpful in forging brand loyalty.
-Their goal was to challenge the supremacy of Amul in the dairy sector and it can be said that they have managed to give people an alternative to Amul today.
+Their goal was to challenge the supremacy of Amul in the dairy sector.
+Today they have managed to give people an alternative to Amul.
 In the long run, they might even compete with Amul.

 Social Engagement that involves information sharing

 An average person spends 2.4 hours on social media.
-If a business has an active social media handle, they can not only increase their product visibility but also engage with consumers on a one-to-one level through podcasts, webinars, and social media posts.
+If a business has an active social media handle, it helps in increasing product visibility.
+They also get to engage with consumers on a one-to-one level through podcasts, webinars, and social media posts.
 Thus digital transformation gives an opportunity to showcase their products and educate their customers at the same time.
 With so many advantages and opportunities in the offing, it’s important to capitalize on it.
-It’s imperative to do so quickly to create a niche for yourself in your chosen field.
+It’s important to do this quickly to create a niche for yourself in your chosen field.
 It’s a race where you have to participate.
 The good thing is one doesn’t necessarily have to win it, participation is more than enough.

-One could wax poetic about the wonders digitalization brings all the time.
+One could talk about the wonders of digitalization all the time.
 How it quickens processes, enhances connectivity, and access leading to building meaningful relationships is something which we have been hearing for a long time.
 One may ask if there’s any concrete proof of the same?

 - In 2007, 94% of the world’s information storage capacity was digital.
 This was a complete reversal from 1986 when 99.2% of all storage capacity was analog.

-- In 2011, Amazon.com sold more Kindle books than print books.
+- Amazon.com sold more Kindle books than print books in 2011

 - In December 2012, annual e-commerce sales top $1 trillion worldwide for the first time.